dguest/git-fatlas/README.md

  - `git-fatlas-new`: Add something from the working tree to the sparse checkout.
 This is how you should add new packages to the repo.
 Note that you still need to commit your changes.
+ - `git-fatlas-user-remote-add`: add a user remote based on the path you checked out.

 Since this is a new package there are still some plumbing commands that you might have to run sometimes.